-- to hang the muffins you will need six large buttons (over 1" diameter so the chickens can't swallow them and baker's twine)
+To hang the muffins, you’ll need six large buttons (over 1″ diameter so the chickens can’t swallow them) and bakers twine

-- The only thing I did differently was to grease the muffin cups instead of using paper liners.
-When I made them using paper liners I had trouble removing the liner before putting the muffins in the run.
+NOTE: The only thing I did differently was to grease the muffin cups instead of using paper liners.
+When I made them using paper liners, I had trouble removing the liner before putting the muffins in the run.